typescript-course/typescript-from-scratch-workshop/lesson-07-initialize-streak/LESSON.md

 Hints:

 - Use this library for mocking `localStorage`: https://github.com/jsdom/jsdom
+  - If you haven't worked with `localStorage` before, read more [here](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
 - Don't forget to add `@types/jsdom` as a dependency!
 - If you get stuck, ask for help